Key Takeaway

 A study by Hsu et al. in Annals of Internal Medicine followed over 320,000 adults for 25 years and found that each 10 kg/m2 increase in BMI was associated with a 2 to 3-fold increase in the risk of developing end-stage kidney disease.
 This association held even after accounting for diabetes and hypertension, confirming that obesity is an independent kidney risk factor. obesity and kidney damage

-For patients with obesity-related kidney damage who do not have diabetes, Wegovy (semaglutide 2.4 mg for weight management) is the most directly applicable formulation, since the FLOW trial used the diabetes dose (1 mg) in a diabetic population.
+For patients with obesity-related kidney damage who don't have diabetes, Wegovy (semaglutide 2.4 mg for weight management) is the most directly applicable formulation, since the FLOW trial used the diabetes dose (1 mg) in a diabetic population.

 What the Research Shows